d6lts/htmlmail/README.txt

      * Try selecting the [ ] (Optional) Debug checkbox at the [42]HTML
        Mail module settings page and re-sending your message.
      * Clear your cache after changing any .tpl.php files.
+     * If you use a post-filter, make sure your filter settings page looks like [43]this.
-     * Visit the [43]issue queue for support and feature requests.
+     * Visit the [44]issue queue for support and feature requests.

 Related Modules